-Below is more information about the testing programs available based on Stanford affiliation.
+This page provides more information about the testing programs available for affiliates/other members of the Stanford community.

 Individuals involved with patient care